tyronen/recurrent-rebels/README.md

 - Rasched/Nick, exploring for features in SQL/Pandas

-user features:
+- user features:
-karma
+- karma
-no of submitted posts
+- no of submitted posts
-max/min/mean upvotes per post
+- max/min/mean upvotes per post
-post per year
+- post per year
-total posts
+- total posts
-descendentans
+- descendentans
-deepest sub comment level?
+- deepest sub comment level?
-no of comments / sub comments
+- no of comments / sub comments, mean , total
-how many authored
-how many comments
-time they have been a user
+- time they have been a user
-avg number of people engaging on their post (same as avg number of comments)
+- avg number of people engaging on their post (same as avg number of comments?)

 - How to embed users? use something like Node2Vec or other graph embeddings